 The Legislature establishes the Legislative Calendar at the previous session’s close through resolution.
+The Legislative Calendar can be found in the right column of the Chief Clerk of the House webpage of the Oregon Legislative Information System (OLIS).
 The calendar contains the following important dates:

 The time between sessions is called the interim.
 The Legislature convenes periodically during the interim for special meeting days, called "Legislative Days."
 These happen approximately every eight weeks and last four days.
 During Legislative Days, committees may hold informational hearings on topics that could lead to legislation in upcoming sessions, hear updates on implementations of past legislation, hear reports from state agencies and task forces, and keep current on the subject areas that affect Oregonians.
 During Legislative Days, the Senate may also convene to make executive appointments.